qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * The button **[Refresh table data]** can be used to refresh the table when the actual contents of the table has changed.
-* In case you activated the |checkbox|:guilabel:`Generate an atlas` option in the :guilabel:`Atlas generation` tab there are two additional :guilabel:`Source` possible:
+* In case you activated the |checkbox|:guilabel:`Generate an atlas` option in the :guilabel:`Atlas generation` tab, there are two additional :guilabel:`Source` possible:
   'Current atlas feature' (see figure_composer_table_2b_) and 'Relation children' (see figure_composer_table_2c_).
-Choosing the 'Current atlas feature' you won't see any option to choose the layer and choosing 'Relation children' an option with the relation name will show up.
-The 'Relation children' option is used if you have defined a relation with your atlas feature as parent (for further information about the atlas generation see atlasgeneration_).
+Choosing the 'Current atlas feature' you won't see any option to choose the layer, and the table item will only show a row with the attributes from the current feature of the atlas coverage layer.
+  Choosing 'Relation children', an option with the relation name will show up.
+  The 'Relation children' option can only be used if you have defined a relation using your atlas coverage layer as parent, and it will show the children rows of the atlas coverage layer's current feature (for further information about the atlas generation see atlasgeneration_).

 ..
 Figure_composer_table_2b: